kcbreuil/kcbreuil/README.md

 ### Hi there 👋

-- 🔭 I’m working on the frontend for herd social
+- 🔭 I work on the frontend building out UI and design systems 😎
-- 🌱 Itching to learn VueJs!
-- 🤔 I’m looking for help with becoming an expert on React.
-- 💬 Ask me about my two cats and chihuahua.
+- - 💬 Ask me about my two cats and chihuahua.
 - 📫 How to reach me: kaitlynbreuil@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have an instagram that documents people crying during movies (spoiler alert: it's mostly [me](https://www.instagram.com/miss.tearz/) )